Environmental microbiomes, from virus to eukaryote

-The researchers will produce high quality genomes of single organisms from microbial communities with different levels of species complexity using a range of up-to-date DNA sequencing technologies.
+The researchers are producing high quality genomes of single organisms from microbial communities with different levels of species complexity using a range of up-to-date DNA sequencing technologies.
 The aim is to work towards developing monitoring tools that will be applicable in even very complex microbial ecosystems.

-This project brings together researchers from three Universities, two Crown Research Institutes and the Cawthron Institute.
-One postdoc, linked to our postdoc community through the bioinformatics infrastructure, and one PhD student are employed to build capability.
+This project brings together researchers from four Universities and the Cawthron Institute.
+Two postdocs, linked to our postdoc community through the bioinformatics infrastructure, and one research assistant are employed to build capability.

 - Dr Kim Handley (University of Auckland) – lead researcher